mandarjondhale/Data-structure/README.md

 # Data-structure
-All programs of data structure.
+All programs of data structure are implemented by my own logic.
+Please collaborate and add necessary improvements.